-Fulfilling our aims and objectives to support lion conservation we were thrilled in December 2017 to send off our first donation to aid lion conservation efforts.
-With money raised by Noah's Ark Zoo Farm and the 'Pride of Knowsley' Tough Mudder Team we could make the donation of £1080 ($1500) to the organisation Lion Guardians.
+Fulfilling our aims and objectives to support lion conservation efforts we were thrilled in December 2017 to send off our first donation to aid lion conservation efforts.
+With money raised by Noah's Ark Zoo Farm and the 'Pride of Knowsley' Tough Mudder Team we could make the donation of £1080 ($1500) to the organisation Lion Guardians and started our association with them.
+Our support of Lion Guardians contributes towards our conservation strategy focus areas to involve local communities and lions outside of protected areas.
 Please click here for their website.

 Who are Lion Guardians?

 Founded in 2007, Lion Guardians has trained and supported communities at seven different sites to successfully protect lions across the continent.
 The mission of the organisation is to promote sustainable coexistence between people and lions using cultural values, community participation and science.
 Lion Guardians currently trains and supports a team of more than 80 East Africans who are actively protecting lions covering approximately 5,500 sq. kms (1.3 million acres).
 Lion Guardians are committed to workable solutions that are scientifically-driven.
 Firstly starting out just outside the Amboseli National Park in Kenya, their work has now expanded to three more locations scattered around Tanzania.
 Focusing in the non protected areas nearby protected reserves ensuring that the wildlife remains protected whilst outside those designated areas.